Supported Internships

 Supported internships enable young people aged 16-24 with a statement of Special Educational Needs (SEN), or an Education, Health and Care Plan (EHCP) to achieve paid employment by equipping them with the skills they need for work, through learning in the workplace.

-Supported internships are unpaid, and last for a minimum of six months.
-Wherever possible, they support the young person to move into paid employment at the end of the programme.
-Alongside their time at the employer, the young people complete a personalised study programme which includes the chance to study for relevant substantial qualifications (if appropriate) and English and maths.
+Supported Internships are structured study programmes based primarily at an employer’s premises.
+They are unpaid and last for a minimum of six months, with the aim of supporting the young person to move into paid employment at the end of the programme.
+Alongside their time with the employer, learners complete a personalised study programme, which may include relevant substantial qualifications (where appropriate) and English and maths.

 Who can apply?